Good oral health requires more than brushing and flossing at home.

 🦷 Can Saltwater Rinse Heal Gum Infection?
 What You Need to Know Before Trying It

-Dental care professionals understand that each patient’s oral health needs are unique.
+Dental care professionals understand that each patient’s oral health needs are different and may change over time.

 🦷 How Poor Oral Hygiene Leads to Serious Diseases Caused By Not Brushing Your Teeth